The Research Center for Educational Technology (RCET) was founded in 1999 to study the potential of technology to improve teaching and learning.

 - Teacher Professional Development

 - Learning in out-of-school/informal settings (e.g. Medicine, Public Parks, Government, Military, etc.)

 A core component of RCET’s work is the AT&T Classroom, created in 1998 to give Ohio students and teachers technology-rich classroom experiences, to support pre-service teacher education and teacher professional development concerning educational technologies, and to explore how the use of digital technologies affects teaching and learning.

 Some of our current projects include:

-Visit the following project websites to access information regarding completed RCET projects:
+Visit the following project websites to access information regarding recently completed RCET projects:

 Established in 1999, the Research Center for Educational Technology is housed in Moulton Hall on the campus of Kent State University.
 One of the five original buildings on the Kent campus, Moulton Hall opened in 1917 as a dormitory for women.
 New dorm construction during the 1950s allowed for the conversion of Moulton Hall to be used for administrative offices and classrooms until the aging building was closed in 1969.